Gastroenteritis is usually caused by a viral, bacterial, or parasitic infection.

 Fecal-oral transmission is the usual way that viral gastroenteritis spreads.
 Fecal-oral means that viruses in the diarrhea stool (feces) from an infected person are taken into the mouth of another person.
 Of course, people do not ingest stool directly.
 Instead, children with diarrhea and/or their caretakers may have some infected stool on their hands (particularly when they do not thoroughly wash their hands).
 Then any objects they touch (such as a diaper, a toy, or food) also become contaminated with infected stool.
 Other children who touch that object and then put their hands and fingers in and near their mouth may get infected by the virus.
 Viral gastroenteritis can also be spread by sneezing and spitting.

-Norovirus has become the most common cause of gastroenteritis among young children in the United States since the introduction of rotavirus vaccines.
+Norovirus has become the most common cause of gastroenteritis in all age groups, including children, in the United States since the introduction of rotavirus vaccines.
+This virus commonly affects children between 6 months and 18 months of age.
 Infections occur year-round, but 80% occur from November to April.
 Most people are infected after swallowing contaminated food or water.
 Because norovirus is highly contagious, infection can easily be spread from person to person.
+Norovirus causes most cases of gastroenteritis epidemics that occur on cruise ships and in nursing homes.

-Rotavirus is the most common cause of severe, dehydrating diarrhea among infants and children worldwide.
-The frequency has decreased since the introduction of rotavirus vaccines.
-It usually affects infants and toddlers.
+Rotavirus Rotavirus Infection Rotavirus is a common and very contagious virus that causes vomiting and diarrhea.
+Rotavirus is a viral infection of the digestive tract that can cause severe dehydration.
+Typical symptoms include... read more is the most common cause of severe, dehydrating diarrhea among infants and children worldwide.
+The frequency has decreased since the introduction of rotavirus vaccines Rotavirus Vaccine The rotavirus vaccine is a live-virus vaccine that helps protect against gastroenteritis caused by rotavirus, which causes vomiting, diarrhea, and, if symptoms persist, dehydration and organ... read more .
+It usually affects infants and toddlers 3 to 15 months of age.
 Rotavirus is highly contagious.
 Most infections are spread by fecal-oral transmission.
 Infected infants may spread the infection to adults.
 In temperate climates, rotavirus infections are most common in the winter months and are less common in the summer.
 In tropical climates, they can occur year-round.

 Astrovirus can infect people of all ages but usually infects infants and young children.
 Infection is most common in the winter and is spread by fecal-oral transmission.